Man Up | Ep. 193 • June 8, 2017

 It’s not just from reading a bunch of books or something.
 I’ve lived all of these things, so I understand where you’re coming from and I understand your friend, Zac, who is actually very self-aware.
 Most people don’t get to that, most dudes don’t get to that level of self-awareness.

 And Kim, I understand where you’re coming from.
 This is the same thing for the first few relationships, few ‘loves’ I’ve had as a young man, the same situation.
-Now, here is where the fixture comes from.
+Now, here is where the fixer comes from.

 ‘Nice guys’, prototypical or typical nice guys are suffering from the fixer mindset, another term that I think is quite catchy is the ‘white knight syndrome’, though I think online that gets misused so I’m not going to use that one.
 I’m going to use ‘fixer mindset’.
 And it’s something that goes back to your childhood.